 Physical expansion is a real theme.
 Jupiter in the 1st correlates with a tendency toward a larger physical presence or build, and a natural inclination toward abundance in lifestyle and self-expression.

 The shadow: over-extension.
 The same expansive quality that makes Jupiter here magnetic can lead to promising more than can be delivered, or inflating the sense of self to the point where honest self-assessment becomes difficult.
-The work is matching the genuine expansiveness to the actual capacity.
+In relationships, this may show up as assuming everything will work out without naming the practical details.
+At work, it can show up as big vision that needs steadier follow-through.
+The work is matching genuine expansiveness to actual capacity.

 Saturn in the 1st House